 Going to Iraq, not as a terrorist but as a tourist.
 Yes that’s right.
 I went to one of the most unlikely places on Earth to spend a holiday and it couldn’t have been a better choice.
+Learn more about my experiences and find my 11-day travel itinerary.

 To be precise I went to the northern part of Iraq, known as Iraqi Kurdistan.
 The unique feature here is that it is an autonomous region within the country.
-There are direct flights and visa-free entry is offered to many nationalities.
+There are direct flights from Europe and visa-free entry is offered to many nationalities.

 Now Iraq has seen a lot of conflict in recent years, which we of course all know about.
 Between 2014-2019 there was the insurgency of ISIS, causing havoc across the Levant.
 Some of its most horrific acts took place in Mosul and Sindjar, both a stone’s throw away from Iraqi Kurdistan.
 Then there was also the war that Saddam Hussein raged against the Kurds in the late 1980s, involving chemical attacks and large-scale torturing.